USAFrenzy/ArgFormatter/README.md

 <br>

 How you format arguments here is *exactly* the same as how you format arguments with ```<format>``` and ```fmtlib``` so <br>
-please reference Victor Zverovich's project [fmt](https://github.com/fmtlib/fmt) or the [std::format's](https://en.cppreference.com/w/cpp/utility/format/format) documentation for how to use formatting flags according<br>
-to the formatting grammar used.
+please reference Victor Zverovich's project [fmt](https://github.com/fmtlib/fmt) or the [std::format's](https://en.cppreference.com/w/cpp/utility/format/format) documentation for how to use formatting flags according to the formatting grammar used.

 ------------------------------------------
 <br>